When is a Planning Permit usually required?

 You will usually need to obtain a planning permit from Council whenever you want to change the use for an existing building.
 The Council planning scheme details the types of use and development that require planning approval and those that are exempt.
 The planning scheme for the West Tamar municipality is the West Tamar Interim Planning Scheme 2013.
 It can be found at the following link.
 You should always contact Council to find out whether you need planning approval for any use or development you might be considering.
 Council will also give you advice on the information you will need to provide.
 In the first instance contact a planning officer on 6323 9300.

 The Planning/Development Application Process

-To apply for a planning permit (also commonly referred to as a development application or DA) you must lodge an application with your local Council.
+To apply for a planning permit (also commonly referred to as a development application or DA) you must lodge an application with Council.
 Before you submit the application you should talk to one of Council's planning officers about your proposal.
 The officer will give advice on the parts of the planning scheme relevant to your application and the information you need to provide to help them assess it.
 It is also recommended that you talk to your neighbours and inform them of what you are proposing, especially if the proposal will need to be advertised.
 Most neighbours appreciate the courtesy of being informed and it provides an opportunity to become aware of potential problems and perhaps sort them out before you are committed to a particular design.